Bread & Roses 2025/2

 There is also a French version: Vivre et travailler dans l'industrie du transport en Belgique, 1913-2013

-During the Spanish Civil War, 32.000 children were evacuated abroad.
-Of these, five thousand ended up in Belgium.
-Preschoolers and primary school children.
-They lived with foster families in Ghent, Mechelen, Brussels and Liège.
+During the Spanish Civil War, 32,000 children were evacuated abroad.
+Of those, five thousand ended up in Belgium.
+Preschoolers and primary schoolchildren.
+They lived with foster families in Ghent, Mechelen, Brussels, and Liège.
 How did they fare later?
 What impact did the war have?
-The war children, ninõs de la guerra, tell.
+The war children, or ninões de la guerra (children of the war), tell their stories.

 Hilde Pauwels